-The key to a strong year of fundraising for your PTA is always good planning.
-Without planning ahead, you risk holding too many fundraisers in a short space of time (meaning fatigued parents and funds!), clashes with local and national events, and not leaving enough time to coordinate each fundraiser properly.
+Good planning is the key to a strong year of fundraising for your PTA.
+Without planning, you risk holding too many fundraisers in a short space of time (meaning fatigued parents and funds!), clashes with local and national events, and not leaving enough time to coordinate each fundraiser properly.
 Here's our quick overview to help you kick-start your year of organisation!

 The new school year